darkrenaissance/darkfi/doc/src/tutorial.md

 `/usr/local`.
 Also, the params and configuration files should be in `~/.config/darkfi`.

-We're now ready to use the testnet.
+We're now ready to use the demo.

 Open two terminal windows.
 In one terminal, start `darkfid`: